rafid-dev/julius/README.md

+# Julius

-UCI chess engine.
-Uses alpha-beta, qsearch, tt, move ordering.
+Julius is a UCI chess engine.
+It uses alpha beta, iterative deepening, tt, qsearch and move ordering.